Huanz86251/creative-mobile-application-project/REPORT.md

 7) **Library**
    - Browse Supabase-hosted catalog (genre/tags/themes).
 Open a track to view metadata, like, or download.
 8) **Notifications**
    - Accept notification permission.
-Daily recommendations can be scheduled; download status notifications deep link you into Downloads.
+Use the in-app “Notify now” button  in the Account page to trigger a one-off recommendation notification based on your three most recently liked songs.
+Download status notifications deep link you into Downloads.
 9) **Account management**
    - In Login view: sign out, resend verification, or reset password.
 Session persists between launches.
+10) **Background customization**
+   - In the Account screen, you can personalize the app background either by choosing from preset color themes or by uploading a photo.
 ## Development Guide
 1) **Prerequisites**
    - Node 18+, npm, Git, Expo CLI (`npm i -g expo`), Android Studio or iOS simulators for native testing.
 Real device recommended for notifications/file-system tests.